 - 3. Clutch lever not engaged (SM5 model).

 - Pull in and hold the clutch lever.

 - Ignition switch in the OFF position.

 - Turn the ignition to the ON position.

-- 5. Battery dead or poor battery connections.
+- Battery dead or poor battery connections.

 - Check the battery charge.
 Recharge if necessary (see MAINTENANCE PROCEDURES subsection).

-- Check the battery connections in the front storage compartment (see MAINTENANCE PROCE-DURES subsection).
+- Check the battery connections on the battery terminals (see MAINTENANCE PROCEDURES subsection).